KuroganeToyama/blog/src/content/blog/2025-08-03-and-im-home.md

 > Even if it was a mistake, I don't care, I'll always be by your side.

-Even if you hate yourself; I will always be here for you.
+Even if you hate yourself, I will always be here for you.

 **Verse 2**